 Here’s a practical example.
 They’re both generated from exactly the same master image.
 Both use exactly the same JPG quality setting (90) when creating the version that’s uploaded to Facebook.
 And to be clear, I’ve zoomed in the display significantly to make the JPG artifacts much more distinct than if you were just looking at it at its native size.

-The one on the left is what happens when uploading the version that’s 828 by 315 pixels, which is the size that it’s actually displayed at on Facebook.
-The one on the right is uploading a version of the same image that’s double the size: 1656 by 630 pixels.
+The one on the left is what happens when uploading the version that’s sized perfectly for the size it will display on Facebook.
+The one on the right is uploading a version of the same image that’s precisely double the size.
 As you can see, while there is still some JPG compression artifacts when uploading the larger image, they’re much less jarring.

 Out of curiosity, I tried whether uploading an even larger image made any difference.
 It didn’t, even using a version of the same image at its original dimensions of nearly 18,000 pixels wide.